 After leaving there, I partnered with James Higginbotham and started writing “A Practical Approach to API Design” which covers aspects of API design ranging from noun/verb combinations to versioning to authentication and authorization.
 In addition, we developed courses to teach API design to various Fortune 500 companies and I’ve written training courses for Lynda.com on both API Design and Design Patterns in PHP.

 Most recently, I joined Okta to work on Identity and Authentication APIs with a focus on the consumer/customer side.
 Fundamentally, I believe that most web security challenges we face can’t be solved until Identity is solved well on a global scale.
 My specific product is API Access Management which is effectively OAuth as a Service.
 We integrate with most of the major API gateways/management platforms to protect the APIs that are the backbone of modern applications and infrastructure..

-At the end of the day, my job has been the same through all this:
+At the end of the day, regardless of the company, my job has always been the same:

 Get great tools and technologies into smart people’s hands to do amazing things.